nocomplexity/codeaudit/docs/userguide.md

 pip install -U codeaudit
 ```

-If you have installed Python Codeaudit in the past and want to make sure you use the latest checks and features.
+If you have installed and used Python Codeaudit in the past and want to make benefit  of new checks and features.

 :::{hint}
-It is recommended to use `pip` for installation. `Hatch` is used for packaging.
+It is recommended to use `pip` for installation.

+`Hatch` is used for packaging.
 By default [`Hatch`](https://hatch.pypa.io/latest/config/build/#reproducible-builds) supports [reproducible builds](https://nocomplexity.com/documents/securityarchitecture/prevention/reproduciblebuilds.html#reproducible-builds).
 :::

 ## CodeAudit commands